GoogleCloudPlatform/professional-services/examples/dataproc-persistent-history-server/README.md

 1. Replace `PROJECT` with your GCP project id in each file.
 1. Replace `HISTORY_BUCKET` with your GCS bucket for logs in each file.
 1. Replace `REGION` with your desired GCP Compute region.
-1. Manually create the `spark-events` folder in your history bucket.

 ```
 cd workflow_templates